 John Scott.
 Trade deadline move didn't pan out.

 Michael Del Zotto.
-Still raw in some areas, had difficult playoffs.
-But only earning a little over $1 million.
+Still raw in some areas, had difficult playoffs, but earning only a little more than $1 million.
 Short-term investment or trade possible?

 Anton Stralman.
-Improved during season, good playoffs, but prospect Tim Erixon may make him expendable.
+Improved during season, good playoffs, but prospect Tim Erixon might make him expendable.

 On the cusp?